-Figure 9: The fitting example of CME-3.
-From (a) to (c): The original CME images, the modeled wireframe images which overlays on the CME images, and the relative brightness derived from the GCS model.
-The top and bottom panels present the results based on the STA and STB data, respectively.
+Figure 12: The fitting example of the CME-4.
+From (a) to (c): The original CME images, the modeled wireframe images which overlays on the CME images and the relative brightness derived from the GCS model.
+The upper and bottom panels present the results based on the STA and the STB, respectively.